-Beside moons of the planets, some other natural satellites are also moving around the Sun.
-These are asteroids, comets and meteoroids.
+Besides moons of the planets, some other natural satellites are also moving around the Sun.
+These are asteroids, comets, and meteoroids.
 Some of them can be seen from the Earth.

-An asteroids is a piece of rock that orbits the Sun between Mars and Jupiter.
+An asteroid is a piece of rock that orbits the Sun between Mars and Jupiter.
 The astronomers have discovered thousands of asteroids.
-Asteroids are made of rock, metals and minerals.
+Asteroids are made of rock, metals, and minerals.

-Most of the asteroids orbits the Sun between mars and Jupiter in a wide band.
+Most of the asteroids orbit the Sun between Mars and Jupiter in a wide band.
 This band is called the asteroid belt.
 The asteroid belt is about 15 hundred thousand kilometers wide.
 Asteroid comes in all shapes and sizes.

-Some asteroids have diameter up to 1,000 kilometers but some are very small in diameter.
+Some asteroids have a diameter up to 1,000 kilometers but some are very small in diameter.

 A question may arise in our minds, “how were asteroids formed?”
-Some astronomers suggest that the asteroids are leftover matter from the time the planets were being formed.
-We can say that asteroids, may be the pieces of our solar system that never formed a planet.
+Some astronomers suggest that the asteroids are a leftover matter from the time the planets were being formed.
+We can say that asteroids, maybe the pieces of our solar system that never formed a planet.

 Comets probably come from the far, outer edges of the solar system.
 They are only seen when they come close to the Sun.

-- A comet has three parts: a head, coma and a tail the head is made of ice, particles of rocks and gases.
-The heads is most comets are only a few kilometers wide.
+- A comet has three parts: a head, a coma, and a tail the head is made of ice, particles of rocks, and gases.
+The heads are most comets are only a few kilometers wide.